fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 .. _`Getting started guide`: manual_101_root.html
+.. _`update sites page`: update_sites/index.html
+.. _`the download page`: download.html#pydev-does-not-appear-after-install

 Release 5.0.0
 ==========================

 * **Important** PyDev now requires Java 8.

+	* PyDev 4.5.5 is the last release supporting Java 7.
+	* See: `update sites page`_ for the update site of older versions of PyDev.
+	* See: the **PyDev does not appear after install** section on `the download page`_ for help on using a Java 8 vm in Eclipse.

 * PyUnit view now persists its state across restarts.